 And if you live alone, you are even more affected by social distancing and self-isolation and depression that inevitably can take it out of you.

-At this time, it’s really wise to arm yourself not only with patience but also with good ways to stay strong.
+At this time, it’s wise to arm yourself not only with patience but also with good ways to stay strong.

-10 Tips to stay mentally strong during the pandemic
+10 Tips to stay mentally strong during the Pandemic

-- Create a “Safe Space” for an intimate small group of close friends and/or trusted people in your favourite channel that could be Skype, WhatsApp, Messengers, or other, where you can always go back when you feel the blues and talk to someone.
+- Create a “Safe Space” for an intimate small group of close friends and/or trusted people in your favourite channel that could be Skype, WhatsApp, Messenger, or other, where you can always go back when you feel the blues and talk to someone.

 - Don’t let self-isolation and anxiety sneak in and rule your life and mood.
 Whenever you are feeling down, look for your “virtual haven” where you can speak your heart out.
-You want to stay strong, so becoming aware of it and taking action is the way to cope with the blues.
+You want to stay strong, so becoming aware of it and taking action is how to cope with the blues.
 We all go through the same in different ways, and we all need emotional support.

 - Enjoy the simplest things in life because they matter, and they make the difference.
 We are constantly bombarded with lots of distractions, surrounded by noise, and we now have a unique occasion to enjoy the silence and fully focus on ourselves and our own space.
-Flip this over and create out of an unfamiliar situation a new good habit.
+Flip this over and create, out of an unfamiliar situation, a new good habit.